scns/HomeAssistant/readme.md

 # Support

-When you find something you can use, please try to buy me a beere ;)
+When you find something you can use, please try to buy me a beer ;)

 <a href="https://www.buymeacoffee.com/MaartenSchmeitz" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>